The Invisible Man (1933 film): Filming

 Principal photography of The Invisible Man began at the end of June 1933, and concluded in late August.
 All of the special effects shots were filmed in what Gloria Stuart recalled as "in utmost secrecy" during production.
 The special effects work took another two months to complete.
 Universal press clips falsely claimed that the invisibility effects were optical effects done with mirrors.
 Whale worked closely with John P. Fulton on the film's special effects.
 Fulton revealed how the effects were done in the September 1934 issue of American Cinematographer, stating they had been shot against a completely black set with walls and floors covered in black velvet to make it non-reflective.
 The actor was then covered head to foot with black velvet tights and wore whatever clothes he required for the scene.
 With this negative, a print was made, and a duplicate negative was made to serve as mattes for printing.
 Then with an ordinary printer, they made a composite first printing of the positive of the background and normal action, using the negative matte to mask the area where the invisible man was to move.
 Fulton said the principal difficulty of this was matching the lighting on the visible clothes shot with the general lighting used in the scenes and fixing small imperfections such as the scenes with eye-holes which were touched up in the film frame by frame with a brush and opaque dye.
+John P. Fulton wrote, "We photographed thousands of feet of film and many "takes" of the different scenes, and approximately 4,000 feet of film received individual hand-work treatment in some degree, making approximately 63,000 frames which were individually retouched in this manner!"

 For other scenes, where Rains is unwrapping the bandage from his head for the villagers, Rains' own head is hidden below his collar, and the bandages are being taken off a thin wireframe.
 Other effects involving props moving "by themselves" are done with wires pulled by booms or dollies.
-The film's final cost after Fulton finished the special effects was $328,033.